violet flowers in the woods

 • Often used when skin felt red, reactive, or overheated

-In old folk herbalism, it was commonly paired with:
+In old herbalism, for stronger cleansing spring mixtures, folks commonly paired it with:

 Traditional Preparations

-Fresh violet leaf was commonly used because many herbalists believed spring herbs worked best while still green and living.
+Fresh violet leaf was often gathered while they were still tender and cool from the damp forest floor.
+Many herbalists believed spring herbs worked best while still green and living.

 Traditional methods included: